holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 ```

 As I mentioned, there will be things related with connecting to Mongo, finding some data,
 also some error handling.
-But, if everything goes well, this is what you want to have returned.

-If you will look at it as some steps needed to be taken, this (returning that array), will
+If you will look at it as some steps needed to be taken, this is how
+it will look like:

+1. Connect to Mongo

+1. Find entity holding our data

+1. Return that data

-look like the final one.
-I find it very easy to start with and then building the rest on top of that,
+I find it very easy to start from the last step and then continue working from top to bottom.
-like adding layers of more responsibility as the code evolves.
-At the very end I will exchange returning
+At the very end I will replace returning this array of file names with some kind of DB handler's
-this array of file names with some kind of DB handler's `find` method that I will stub.
+`find` method that I will stub.

 ## Provide dependencies